Nim Li Punit: Population and occupation

 The peak population of Nim Li Punit is estimated to have been in the range of 5000 to 7000 people during the peak occupation Late Classic period.
 Early residents of this site probably migrated from Guatemala, similar to the history of nearby Lubaantun.
-The peoples of Nim Li Punit are thought to have spoken a dialect of the Cholan language, commonly spoken in the Mayan heartland.
-Evidence from carved stelae document that the site was active in the period 721 to 790 AD, based upon actual Mayan calendar dates inscribed on at least six different stones.
-As at many other Mayan sites occupation of Nim Li Punit ceased rather suddenly in the 9th century AD, probably associated with areawide overpopulation exceeding the region's carrying capacity of the then prevalent milpa farming system.
-The Nim Li Punit population is thought to have aligned with Mayan settlements such as Tikal in the Petén Basin region of Guatemala.
+The peoples of Nim Li Punit are thought to have spoken a dialect of the Cholan language, commonly spoken in the Maya heartland.
+Evidence from carved stelae document that the site was active in the period 721 to 790 AD, based upon actual Maya calendar dates inscribed on at least six different stones.
+As at many other Maya sites, occupation of Nim Li Punit ceased rather suddenly in the 9th century AD, probably associated with areawide overpopulation exceeding the region's carrying capacity of the then prevalent milpa farming system.
+The Nim Li Punit population is thought to have aligned with Maya settlements such as Tikal in the Petén Basin region of Guatemala.